-Lead can damage nearly every system in the human body, and has harmful effects on both adults and children.
-Lead poisoning is the greatest environmental threat to children in Ohio.
+Lead can damage nearly every system in the human body and has harmful effects on both adults and children.

-Click here for more information about lead poisioning for children.
+Click here for more information about lead poisoning of children.

 Lead Poisoning - Adults

 The Adult Blood Lead Epidemiology and Surveillance (ABLES) program is responsible for monitoring and maintaining the results of all blood lead tests conducted on all persons 16 years or older who reside or work in the state of Ohio.
-Laboratories and physicians are required to report lead results to the Ohio Department of Health (ODH) with blood lead levels; patient information (sex, age information, job title, etc.), patient address and phone number, health care provider, and employer information.
+Laboratories and physicians are required to report lead results to the Ohio Department of Health (ODH).

-Click here for more information about lead poisioning for adults.
+Click here for more information about lead poisoning for adults.

 Back to top